Hermann Greiner: Night fighter career

-On 18 May 1943 Greiner returned to II./NJG 1 which from the 1 October 1942 had been re-designated IV./NJG 1.
+On 18 May 1943, Greiner returned to II.
+Gruppe of NJG 1 which from the 1 October 1942 had been re-designated IV.
+Gruppe of NJG 1.
 In March the British applied their area bombing and bomber stream tactics to the Ruhr.
 The Bomber Command attacks, which lasted until July 1943, were dubbed the Battle of the Ruhr.
 On the night of the 25/26 May Greiner claimed two Lancaster bombers that were part of a force attacking Düsseldorf.
 The first was accounted for west of Den Helder at 03:05 and the second north of Bergen aan Zee at 03:25 over North Holland.
 The claims were for Greiner's fourth and fifth victories which qualified him as a night fighter ace.
 One of the bombers was Lancaster I ED695, P-OJ, from No. 467 Squadron RAF.
 Flying Officer R. S. Giddey, Sergeant S. G. Keirs, W. V. Morris, R. V. Avaan, A.F Birkbeck, Pilot Officers K. R. Langhorne and P. R. Collins were reported missing in action.
 It transpired Langhorne and Birkbeck has been killed in action, the remainder of the crew were taken prisoner of war.
 On 1 June 1943 Greiner was awarded the Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse).

 Greiner achieved the last of his successes in the Ruhr campaign the following month.
 On the night of the 5/6 July 1943, he intercepted a Short Stirling on a "Gardening" sortie.
 Northwest of Leeuwarden he claimed the only night victory of the Luftwaffe at 02:31.
 The bomber was Short Stirling III, EF436, AA-A, of No. 75 Squadron RNZAF.
 Sergeant William Edward Stobbs was killed with his crew.
 Greiner's last victory in the Ruhr campaign came on the 25 July 1943.
 This night Harris began Operation Gomorrha, a massed air attack on Hamburg.
 At 02:50 southwest of Den Helder, Greiner claimed a Halifax.
 This was most likely Lancaster I, ED878, PM-V, of No. 103 Squadron RAF.
 Warrant Officer F. F. O'Hanlon was killed with his crew when the bomber crashed west of the Frisian Islands.